Missed 83(b) Deadline: Potential Remedies

 At Eton Venture Services, our experienced professionals are well-versed in the complexities of tax and legal implications associated with stock options and vesting.

-We can help you understand the process of making timely and appropriate 83(b) elections, and provide non-legal advice on potential remedies in case you have missed the deadline.
-If you have missed the 83(b) election deadline or require assistance with stock options and related tax matters, don’t hesitate to seek our professional guidance.
+If you have missed the 83(b) election deadline or require assistance with stock options and related tax matters, we’re here to support you.

 get in touch